ElviaSober/aocSkeleton/README.md

 # aocSkeleton
-A skeleton for Advent Of Code solutions
+A skeleton for Advent Of Code solutions in Kotlin